This accessibility statement applies only to https://www.agrecalc.com/.

 PDFs and other documents

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
-By December 2021 we plan to either fix these or replace them with accessible HTML pages.
+Replacement of these (where feasible) accessible HTML pages is on our roadmap.

 Any new PDFs or Word documents we publish will meet accessibility standards.